SeaTunnel Architecture Overview

 - SinkWriter: Worker-side component for writing data

-- SinkAggregatedCommitter: Global coordinator for aggregated commits
+- SinkAggregatedCommitter: Optional global committer for coordinator-side aggregated commits

 Key Design: Two-phase commit protocol (prepareCommit → commit) ensures exactly-once semantics.